ArtificialIntelligenceToolkit/conx/README.md

 Networks implement neural network algorithms.
 Networks can have as many hidden layers as you desire.

 The network is specified to the constructor by providing sizes.
-For example, Network(2, 5, 1) specifies a 2-node input layer, 5-unit hidden layer, and a 1-unit output layer.
+For example, Network("XOR", 2, 5, 1) specifies a network named "XOR" with a 2-node input layer, 5-unit hidden layer, and a 1-unit output layer.

 ## Example